web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 Polyfill scripts are injected to an inline script tag which removes itself from the DOM after executing.
-This is done by modifying the server response for text/html mimetype documents to insert the following before the first tag in the served response:
+This is done by modifying the server response for documents with a `text/html` MIME type  to insert the following before the first tag in the served response:

 ```html